osrg/ryu-certification/switch/LINC.md

 .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
+If possible, set the switch to use one of the versions [4] unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
+If possible, set the switch to use one of the versions [4] .
     2Mbps(ethernet/ipv4/tcp)-->'in_port=1,actions=group:all(actions=output:2/actions=output:3)'          OK
 .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4]